Mariners vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- In three games as the favorite over the last 10 matchups, the Mariners have a record of 1-2.
+- In four games as the favorite over the last 10 matchups, the Mariners have a record of 2-2.

-- In their last 10 games with a total, the Mariners and their opponents have failed to hit the over three times.
+- In their last 10 games with a total, the Mariners and their opponents are 6-4-0 when it comes to hitting the over.

 Mariners Betting Records & Stats

-- The Mariners have won 54.5% of the games this season when they were favored on the moneyline (24-20).
+- The Mariners have won 25 of the 45 games they were the moneyline favorite this season (55.6%).

-- When it has played as moneyline favorites with odds of -125 or shorter, Seattle has a 20-16 record (winning 55.6% of its games).
+- The implied moneyline probablility in this matchup gives the Mariners a 57.4% chance to win.

-- Seattle has had an over/under set by oddsmakers 67 times, and have combined with opponents to go over the total in 34 of those games (34-32-1).
+- Seattle has played in 68 games with over/under set, and have combined with opponents to go over the total 34 times (34-33-1).

-- The Mariners have a 4-9-0 record against the spread this season (covering just 30.8% of the time).
+- The Mariners have put together a 4-9-0 record ATS this season (covering just 30.8% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!